uoy-cs-eng2/callcentre-sirius/README.md

 * `Launch EVL validation.launch` will check the internal consistency of the `acmebank.callcentre` model, and show any validation errors in a new "Validation" view within Eclipse.
 * `Launch EGX code generation.launch` will produce code within the `src-gen` folder of the `acmebank.application` project.

+## Running tests on the EGX script

+The `uk.ac.york.callcentre.m2t.tests` project includes EUnit tests for the EGX/EGL code generator.

+To run the tests, right-click on its `Run M2T Tests.launch` file inside the project and select "Run As - Run M2T Tests".